discreetlogcontracts/dlcspecs/Messaging.md

 ## DLC Specific Types

-The following DLC-specific types are used throughout the specification:
+The following DLC-specific types are used throughout the specification.
+All type numbers are placeholders subject to change both here and in [Protocol.md](Protocol.md).

-### The contract_info Message
+### The `contract_info` Message

 This message contains information about a contracts outcomes and their corresponding payouts.
 To save space, only one side's POV is included in this message as the other can be derived using `remote_payout = total_collateral - local_payout`.